ephemeralia/ephemeralia.github.io/README.md

 In addition to working with design, this also represents working with GitHub and a custom url.
 Of all the domains I have lying around, ephemeralia.com was the closest in meaning to listing resources.

+_What about the overhead cost of maintaining it?_ My involvement with the community has me working with content management systems.
+In contrast, this is an outlet to quickly write HTML with @emmetio and publish with `git`.

 Main thing is that the content is useful.
 No doubt lots of it is familiar to you.
 Probably some of it's not.

 Cheers